golang/tools/gopls/doc/features/web.md

 inside a different function, `syncTimer`, because the compiler inlined the call from `NewTimer` to `syncTimer`.

-Viewing assembly is not yet supported for generic functions, package initializers (`func init`), or functions in test packages.
+Browsing assembly is not yet supported for generic functions, package initializers (`func init`), or functions in test packages.
 (Contributions welcome!)

 Client support:
-- **VS Code**: Use the "Source Action... > View GOARCH assembly for f" menu.
+- **VS Code**: Use the "Source Action... > Browse GOARCH assembly for f" menu.
 - **Emacs + eglot**: Use `M-x go-browse-assembly` in [go-mode](https://github.com/dominikh/go-mode.el).
 - **Vim + coc.nvim**: ??